Mitch Norton: National team career

 In July 2012, Norton helped Australia earn the silver medal at the Stanković Cup in China.

 In June 2013, Norton was named in the Australian squad for the Stanković Cup and World University Games.
 Australia went on to win gold and silver respectively.

 Norton won gold with the Australian national team at the 2017 FIBA Asia Cup in Lebanon and the 2018 Commonwealth Games on the Gold Coast.

 In February 2021, Norton was named in the Boomers' Olympic squad.

 In August 2022, Norton was named in the Boomers' World Cup Qualifiers team.
+He re-joined the team for the next qualifying window in February 2023.

+In November 2024, Norton joined the Boomers for the 2025 FIBA Asia Cup qualifiers.
+He re-joined the squad in February 2025 for two more qualifiers.
+In April 2025, he was named in the Boomers squad for a trans-Tasman series against New Zealand in May.

-Personal
+Personal life

 Norton is the son of Paul and Anita Norton, and has a younger brother named Max.
 While playing for the Townsville Crocodiles, Norton was studying a business degree at James Cook University.

+Norton and his partner Sascha had their first child in 2024.